yaw277/slire/docs/DESIGN.md

 The core idea behind specifications is to encapsulate business rules and query criteria as composable, first-class objects.
 Rather than scattering filter logic throughout your codebase, specifications let you define reusable criteria that can be combined, tested in isolation, and applied consistently across different operations.
 These specifications can be used both within repository contexts and, depending on the native client SDK, directly with database operations - in MongoDB's case, the filter objects work seamlessly with native collection methods.

-In the following example, each specification represents a single business concept - "overdue expenses", "high-value transactions", "user-accessible data" - making your query logic more readable and maintainable.
+In the following example, each specification represents a single business concept - "overdue tasks", "high-priority items", "assignee-accessible data" - making your query logic more readable and maintainable.
 The real power emerges when you compose specifications together, building complex queries from simple, well-tested building blocks.

 ```typescript
 // Generic specification pattern